 What is a Sample?

-A sample represents the group of interest from the population, which you will use to represent the data.
 The sample is an unbiased subset of the population that best represents the whole data.

 To overcome the restraints of a population, you can sometimes collect data from a subset of your population and then consider it as the general norm.
 You collect the subset information from the groups who have taken part in the study, making the data reliable.
 The results obtained for different groups who took part in the study can be extrapolated to generalize for the population.